aaronbloomfield/nws/hws/dnsspoof/index.md

 The first DNS query has a lot of work to do -- it has to get the root name servers, the TLD nameservers, etc.  This will cause there to be multiple DNS queries sent, and if you are running `tcpdump`, you will see a *lot* of output.
 We found it was easier, after flushing the cache, to run `nslookup` on some other .com domain -- this will load the root nameservers and the TLD nameservers.
 Then run `nslookup example.com` to see how well everything is working.

+If it is not in effect, you may have to enact the delay on *firewall*'s Internet connection via: `tc qdisc add dev eth0 root netem delay 500ms`.

+#### Grading

+The grading procedure will be just like the previous section.
+We would expect the following differences:

+- When viewing the cache on *gateway*, the incorrect IP address is entered (in the previous section it was the correct IP)
+- If the `dns_poison.py` program is terminated, `nslookup example.com` from *inner* should still get the incorrect IP address.

 ### Spoofing NS records

 This part will be submitted as `dns_poison_ns.py`.

+#### Overview

 So far we have spoofed a single domain -- example.com.
 It is often the case that, once a person visits a website, they often go to a subdomain -- mail.example.com, docs.example.com, api.example.com, and so on (none of those sub-domains actually exist).
 Having to spoof each of those is a chore, but it turns out there is another way to do it.

 When the DNS record was returned in the previous example, it included the answer for the query (example.com).
 We can also include an *authority* section, which is the nameserver to be used for any sub-domain.
 If we can return the IP address of a malicious nameserver, then we can continue to provide incorrect IPs for any successive sub-domain DNS query.

+Without any spoof programs running, we can view the actual mail.example.com website:

 ```
 root@outer3:/# lynx --dump --nolist mail.example.com